-What You Need to Know About Your Vocal Chords for Speaking and Singing
+What You Need to Know About Your Vocal Cords for Speaking and Singing

 How Much Do You Know About Your Vocal Chords?

 The human voice.
 Aaaah - What a wonderful instrument.
 It is our principle means of communication.
 We laugh with it, cry with it, play with it, sing with it and yet how little we know about it.
 Vocal production is a vigorous activity (we just don't realize it) which can communicate fun, excitement, passion, anger, and enthusiasm.
 Yet, we give little thought to our voices, taking it all for granted, never thinking to include our voices in our list of things to be thankful for.

 Few of us actually have any idea exactly how the vocal cords really work.
 If you like singing or are a speaker, you need to know this process.

 As we begin to explore the function of our amazing voice and how it works, I promise that you will develop a new appreciation for these tiny yet powerful wonders.